hanneskod/readme-tester/docs/naming.md

     ```

 > NOTE that the file path used as default namespace depends on the current
-> working directory from where readmetester is executed.
+> working directory from where Readme-Tester is executed.

 ## Headers as example names